cb-wells/vis_fol/README.md

 `stack build`
 `stack exec holdtt-exe "basics.txt"`

-displays options for basic predicate operations, including a more complex example like "herbivore".
+Displays options for basic predicate operations, including a more complex example like "herbivore".

 - `load 1 ___` : plug an option to display it